 Office Set with Early Pierre Chapo Table and Erich Dieckmann Armchair

 This is a rare Bauhaus armchair by German designer Erich Dieckmann created in the 1930s.
-It's composed of a frame in walnut and an upholstered seat in fabric.
+It is composed of a frame in walnut and an upholstered seat in striped fabric.
 The design features the Bauhaus philosophy, in which form follows function.
 The typical characteristics of Dieckmann are clearly present noticing the strict geometry with rectangular structures and flat wooden battens.

 Erich Dieckmann (1896-1944) played a role at the Bauhaus in Weimar.
 He graduated in architecture at Technische Hochschule Danzig (Gdansk).
 Dieckmann than studied painting at Dresden and was a student at Staatliches Bauhaus in Weimar from 1921-25.
 He began early in his career to design furniture.
 Per example in 1927 he designed “Typenmöbel” for an apartment of Ludwig Mies van der Rohe’s architecture at Weißenhof-Siedlung in Stuttgart.